-&lt;sup>5Two credits of health (HLT) or physical education (PED) are required of all students.
+5Two credits of health (HLT) or physical education (PED) are required of all students.
 Veterans will be awarded HLT/PED credit based on military service.
+6Electives must be chosen from the "Approved List of Transfer Electives" on the last page of the Transfer Information section.